 Feel free to reach out to our friendly student adviser team if you need help at any point with the application process.

 Important dates

-There are many important dates for your child to remember - from the ATAR release date to deadlines for changing their preferences.
+There are many important dates to remember - from the ATAR release date to deadlines for changing their preferences.

 Always check the UAC or VTAC websites for these dates.